Basic health care

 A free of charge basic healthcare in Lithuania is guaranteed for:

-- Persons insured with PSD
+- Persons insured with CHI;

 - Persons insured in EEA countries or Switzerland who have a document confirming their insurance (for example EHIC).
 In Lithuania, such persons can get treatment that is medically necessary for free.
 The expenses later are reimbursed by the country that issued the EHIC.